wcm-io-devops/conga-ansible-plugin/src/site/markdown/extensions.md

 ### Reading variables from Ansible Vault files

-_**Please note:** You need to install the [Java Cryptography Extension (JCE) Unlimited Strength policy files][jce-policy] from Oracle, because Ansible uses 256 bit keys to handle encryption and decryption of the vault files._
+_**Please note:** You need to install the [Java Cryptography Extension (JCE) Unlimited Strength policy files][jce-policy] from Oracle, because Ansible uses 256 bit keys to handle encryption and decryption of the vault files.
+If you are using Java 8u162 or higher they are already active by default._

 Ansible Vault files are YAML files encrypted with a password using [Ansible Vault][ansible-vault].